-The Bay of Plenty region has eight major rivers emptying into the Bay, which are the Wairoa, Kaituna, Tarawera, Rangitaiki, Whakatane, Waioeka, Motu and the Raukokore river.
+The Bay of Plenty region has ten major rivers that flow into the Bay - Wairoa, Kaituna, Tarawera, Rangitaiki, Whakatane, Waioeka, Motu, Otara, Whangaparaoa and the Raukokore Rivers.
 The Bay of Plenty region map shows the location of these rivers.

-Schemes have been put in place for Bay of Plenty rivers and streams to protect our communities from flooding.
+Schemes have been put in place for many of the Bay of Plenty rivers and streams to protect communities from flooding.

 Rivers and Drainage Schemes

 We are responsible for managing five major and 37 minor rivers and drainage schemes to ensure our communities are protected from flooding.
 Our responsibilities include maintaining and improving stop banks, floodways, level control stuctures, floodgates, erosion control structures, pump stations, canals and drains.

 Rivers Scheme Advisory Groups

 There are four rivers scheme advisory groups that enable effective communication and liaison between scheme ratepayers and Bay of

 Plenty Regional Council councillors and staff.
 The advisory groups represent scheme ratepayers and their views on scheme